openvinotoolkit/openvino/docs/install_guides/troubleshooting-steps.md

 If you run into issues while installing or configuring OpenVINO™, you can try the following methods to do some quick checks first.

-Check the versions of OpenVINO Runtime and Developement Tools
+Check the versions of OpenVINO Runtime and Development Tools
 #############################################################

 * To check the version of OpenVINO Development Tools, use the following command: